What does 1870s Comstock Act have to do with abortion pills?

 In December, the Biden administration’s Justice Department attempted to bolster that interpretation, issuing an opinion that Comstock could not be used to outlaw the mailing of abortion pills because of their many legal uses, including during miscarriages and under abortion-ban exceptions.

-Again, Kacsmaryk, rejected that view, stating that the law “plainly does not require intent on the part of the seller.”
+Again, Kacsmaryk rejected that view, stating that the law “plainly does not require intent on the part of the seller.”

 WHAT HAPPENS NEXT?

-The Supreme Court has never weighed in on Comstock and — assuming the justices takes up the case— the ruling could have far-reaching consequences for American women, abortion providers and their opponents.
+The Supreme Court has never weighed in on Comstock and — assuming the justices take up the case— the ruling could have far-reaching consequences for American women, abortion providers and their opponents.

 Kacsmaryk’s order is limited to mifepristone, but the same approach could potentially be used for other drugs.